mucute-qwq/Kolo-IDE/README.md

 # Kolo-IDE
-A uncomplicated IDE which is multi-language and based on Jetpack Compose
+An uncomplicated IDE which is multi-language and based on Jetpack Compose